jwilger/freepg_guide/en/05-Loot.md

         19  1 item with a +4 enhancement
         20  1 item with a +5 enhancement

+## Item Enhancements ##

+Items found as loot or purchased in town can have an enhancement bonus.
+These bonuses most commonly affect combat by providing an attack, damage, defense or armor bonus.
+Other items might provide a skill bonus or a speed bonus.
+The maximum enhancement bonus on an item is +5.

+Each character has a number of "slots" where enhanced items can be
+equipped:

+Head Slot
+  : Helmets, crowns, visors, masks, etc.

+  : Provides bonus to knowledge and/or perception skill checks

+Neck Slot
+  : Pendants, collars, capes, etc.

+  : Provides a defense bonus (see [Combat](#combat).

+Armor Slot
+  : Pretty much any type of armor or clothing that the character is
+    wearing.

+  : Provides a character's armor bonus (see [Combat](#combat)).

+Hands/Arms Slot
+  : Gauntlets, gloves, rings, etc.

+  : Provides a damage bonus (see [Combat](#combat))

+Belt Slot
+  : Belts, sashes, etc.

+  : Provides a bonus to physical skill checks

+Feet Slot
+  : Shoes, boots, sandals, etc.

+  : Provides a bonus to walking or flying speed and/or a bonus to
+    stealth or acrobatics skill checks.

+Weapon Slot
+  : Anything that can be used during a characters turn to inflict damage
+    on an enemy.

+  : Provides a bonus to attack rolls

+Each slot can have only one item equipped, although the character could have any number of items in their possession.
+Only equipped items provide a bonus.
+With the exception of swapping weapons, swapping one item for another requires the use of one of the character's actions (a *Mundane Action*) on their turn.
+(See [Basic Order of Play](#basic-order-of-play) in the [Introduction](#introduction) chapter for more information on turn actions.)

 ## Going to Town ##

 In addition to finding enhanced items while looting encounter areas,